feelingBlue00/Chat-app/README.md

  Thank you for using :))
- This was a demo and a testimonial for my self learning progress, it has been a fun ride.
+ This was a demo and a testimonial for my self learning ability (and copy, paste skill :b), it has been a fun ride.
  After this, I realized that I really hate styling website, it encourage me to move toward backend side of things.

  I may continue to improve this app, or move on with my intention of learning Python and do some fun stuff with it.